stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab2.md

     yuv_filter executable program was created, and then it was executed.
 The program tests the design and outputs Test Passed message.

-4. A Vivado HLS tcl script file (pynq_yuv_filter.tcl) is provided and can be used to create a Vivado HLS project.
+   A Vivado HLS tcl script file (pynq_yuv_filter.tcl) is provided and can be used to create a Vivado HLS project.

-5. Type **vivado_hls –f pynq_yuv_filter.tcl** in the Vivado HLS Command Prompt window to create the project targeting the Pynq.
+4. Type **vivado_hls –f pynq_yuv_filter.tcl** in the Vivado HLS Command Prompt window to create the project targeting xc7z020clg400-1 part.

     The project will be created and Vivado HLS.log file will be generated.

-6. Open the **vivado_hls.log** file from c:\xup\hls\labs\lab2 using any text editor and observe the following sections:
+5. Open the **vivado_hls.log** file from *c:\xup\hls\labs\lab2* using any text editor and observe the following sections:

-* Creating directory and project called yuv_filter.prj within it, adding design files to the project, setting solution name as solution1, setting target device, setting desired clock period, and importing the design and testbench files .
+* Creating directory and project called yuv_filter.prj within it, adding design files to the project, setting solution name as solution1, setting target device, setting desired clock period, and importing the design and testbench files.
 * Synthesizing (Generating) the design which involves scheduling and binding of each functions and sub-function.
 * Generating RTL of each function and sub-function in SystemC, Verilog, and VHDL languages.
     <p align="center">